-When it comes to finding solutions to problems, experts preach for their own church: a sleep doctor will tell you to get more sleep and a nutrition doctor better tell you to eat more meat and less sugar (run otherwise), a cardiologist will find your heart to be the cause of your problems and so on.
+When it comes to finding solutions to problems, experts preach for their own church: a sleep doctor will tell you to get more sleep and a nutrition doctor will tell you to eat less sugar and fast.

 This isn’t especially negative: if you do see your cardiologist and you end up having a heart problem that can be fixed, good for you.

 But if you see your cardiologist and he doesn’t understand that your heart problem comes from your stomach, for example…that’s more annoying.

 The thesis of the author is that we shouldn’t overly rely on specialized experts when looking for a problem whose origin concerns the interconnections of the different parts that make up the system: we should rely instead on generalists that understand the system.

 This statement is correlated by one of Ray Dalio’s principles “be imprecise”.

 Dalio believes more in knowing a bit of everything to see the bigger picture than knowing very well one component and he’s absolutely right, especially when your job is to analyze something as complex as the economy.